-Figure 1: Schematic representation of the relation between hazards, vulnerable society, risk and disasters.
-A: risk indicates the expected losses to a vulnerable society as a result of hazards.
-B: A disaster occurs when the threat of a hazard become reality, and impacts on a vulnerable society.
-C: Future trends of increasing hazards and increasing vulnerability will lead to increasing risk.
+Figure 1 Schematic representation of the relation between hazards. vulnerable society, risk, and disasters. (a) Risk indicates the expected losses to a vulnerable society as a result of hazards. (b) A disaster occurs when the threat of a hazard becomes reality and impacts on a vulnerable society. (c) Future trends of increasing hazards and increasing vulnerability will lead to increasing risk.